 – Jan de Boer, Information Specialist at Utrecht University

-Ultimately, the goal of these workshops is not only for the researcher to be able to work with the software, but also to understand why and how it works: Turning a black box into a transparent one!
+Ultimately, the goal of the Q&A sessions is not only for the researcher to be able to work with the software, but also to understand why and how it works: Turning a black box into a transparent one!